zKillboard/RedisQ/README.md

 ###### Can I have pauses between requests without missing any killmails?

 Yes, RedisQ identifies you based on your queueID and will remember you for up to 3 hours.
 So you can setup cron jobs to run every minute, 5 minutes, 15 minutes, etc. and not worry about missing any of the killmails.

-###### Is there a rate limit on RedisQ?

-No, there isn't a rate limit.
-By nature, if there isn't a killmail to give to you, RedisQ will make you wait up to 10 seconds before returning a null package to you.
-If there is a large amount of killmails to give to you, feel free to hit RedisQ as fast as you like and it'll return the killmails to you as quickly as you can retrieve them.

 ###### Can I use more than one connection on RedisQ?